plone/volto/docs/source/upgrade-guide/index.md

 Yarn 3 no longer support inline bash scripts in the `scripts` section.
 We need to move them to the `Makefile` and update the calls.

-It doesn't allow to use commands not declared as direct dependencies, so in your projects you should add `razzle` as a dependency:
+4. It doesn't allow to use commands not declared as direct dependencies, so in your projects you should add `razzle` as a dependency:

 ```diff
 devDependencies: {
 +        "razzle": "4.2.17",
 ```

+5. Replace your project `yarn.lock` for the Volto's one, then run `yarn` again.

 ### Removed `date-fns` from build